 TWO DEADLY EFFECTS OF XYLITOL:

 In the canine body, the pancreas confuses xylitol with real sugar and releases insulin to store the “sugar.”
 Even worse, the canine pancreas releases 3-7 times the amount of insulin that it would release to address a similar amount of actual sugar.
 Blood sugar levels plummet resulting in weakness, disorientation, tremors, and potentially seizures.

 It does not take many sticks of gum to poison a dog, especially a small dog (see below for toxic doses).
 Symptoms typically begin within 30 minutes and can last for more than 12 hours but, since xylitol can be absorbed into the body slowly, symptoms may not begin until 12 hours after the xylitol was eaten.
 Symptoms begin with vomiting and then progress to incoordination, collapse, and seizures.

 The other reaction associated with xylitol in the canine body is actual destruction of liver tissue.
 How this happens remains unknown but the doses of xylitol required to produce this effect are much higher than the hypoglycemic doses described above.
 Signs take longer to show up (typically 8-12 hours) and surprisingly not all dogs that experience hepatic necrosis, will have experienced hypoglycemia first.
 A lucky dog experiences only temporary illness but alternatively, a complete and acute liver failure can result with death following.
-Internal hemorrhage and inability of blood to clot is commonly involved.
+Internal hemorrhage and inability of blood to clot are commonly involved.

 HOW MUCH XYLITOL IS DANGEROUS?